matthewm78/irq/README.md

 downsampling capability
 * access to the DB to lookup relevant items are essentially "full-table scans"; these are not efficient ways to lookup data
+* the background thread does not handle stopping gracefully